ninech/kvs-tls-reloader/README.md

 the KeyValueStore and reloads the certificates (by CONFIG SET command) without restarting the service or pod.
 Therefore, the supplied user account needs to have permission to issue these commands.

-The script is supposed to run in a sidecar container to be able to access the pod's filesystem and network.
+The script is supposed to run in a sidecar container to be able to access the pod's network.

 The Docker image is available from ghcr.io at <https://github.com/ninech/kvs-tls-reloader/pkgs/container/kvs-tls-reloader>.